ZZsolar/filament-detection-and-tracking/README.md

 ## `feature_extraction.py`
 You can run `python feature_extraction.py` to obtain the Hα line central imaging of the Chase Hα file, the detection result of filaments, the cloud model inversion results of filaments, and the results of straightening the filaments along the main axis.
 The function `inversion_cloud` is used for cloud model inversion and `straightening_img` is used for straightening the filaments along the main axis.

+# Introduction of data

+## detection/data
+This folder comprises the training set `train.zip`, validation set `valid.zip`, test set `test.zip`, and the state dictionary of our U-Net model `model.zip`.

+## tracking
+This folder includes 10 groups of results for tracking filaments, along with our accuracy log `result.xlsx`.